Blink-182 (1992-present) is a Punk band from Poway, California, USA.

 Tensions: Those tensions grew.
 Recording sessions were sometimes contentious, as DeLonge strove for heavier guitar-driven rock.
 With time off from touring, DeLonge felt an "itch to do something where he didn't feel locked in to what Blink was," and channeled his chronic back pain and resulting frustration into Box Car Racer (2002), a post-hardcore disc that further explored his Fugazi and Refused inspirations.
 Refraining from paying for a studio drummer, he invited Barker to record drums on the project and left Hoppus feeling betrayed.
 The event caused division within the trio for some time and an unresolved tension at the forefront of the band's later hiatus.
 Barker also explored hip-hop influences and teamed up with Rancid's Tim Armstrong to form the rap-core outfit Transplants.

-In February 2005, 'Geffen' issued a press statement announcing the band's "indefinite hiatus."
-The band had broken up after arguments regarding their future and recording process.
-DeLonge felt increasingly conflicted both about his creative freedom within the group and the toll touring was taking on his family life.
-Hoppus and Barker were dismayed by his decision as they thought it was an overly long break.
+'Geffen' issued a press release in February 2005 announcing the band's "indefinite hiatus."
+The break up occurred after arguments between the band members regarding their future and recording process commenced.
+DeLonge was upset over his creative freedom within the group and the lack of time he could spend with his family due to the touring schedule.
+Hoppus and Barker, for their parts, were upset by his decision as they thought he was taking too long of a break.
 In addition, DeLonge protested the idea of Barker's future reality television series that was being produced for a 2005 premiere.

-In the interim, Hoppus and Barker continued playing music together in a band called +44.
-The group first began to lay down electronic demos in Barker's basement and Hoppus' dining room shortly after the breakup. +44's debut, When Your Heart Stops Beating, was released the following year but stalled commercially and received mixed reviews.
 Barker starred in the MTV reality series Meet the Barkers with his then-wife, former Miss USA Shanna Moakler.
-Their later split, reconciliation and subsequent breakup made them tabloid favorites.
-Meanwhile, DeLonge disappeared from public eye, making no appearances, granting no interviews and remaining silent until September 2005, when he announced his new project, Angels & Airwaves, promising "the greatest rock and roll revolution for this generation."
+Their subsiquent split, reconciliation and final breakup made them tabloid favorites.
+Meanwhile, DeLonge disappeared from public eye, making no appearances or interviews and generally remaining silent until September 2005 when he announced his new project, Angels & Airwaves, promising "the greatest rock and roll revolution for this generation."
 DeLonge later revealed he was addicted to painkillers at the time.